-- to introduce the student to the rich and diverse folk literatures of India - to familiarise the student with the way in which people of different races and tribes lived - to help the student in understanding the hidden/underlying message in a folk text
+- to introduce the student to the rich and diverse folk literatures of India - to familiarise the student with the lives of different races and tribes - to help the student in understanding the hidden/underlying message in a folk text

-- will have familiarised himself/herself with the diverse folk literatures of India. - will have gained some knowledge of the customs, traditions and conventions of different races and tribes. - will be able to grasp the message/moral of the tale conveyed by the author, either directly or indirectly.
+- will have familiarised themselves with the diverse folk literatures of India. - will have gained knowledge of the customs, traditions, and conventions of different races and tribes. - will be able to grasp the message/moral of a folk